 A huge snowstorm in Denver last week closed three interstate highways: I-25, I-70 and I-76.
 In Nebraska, snow followed by rain led to “historic flooding” that shut down traffic on I-80.
 The highways are open now, but there are still flood warnings in six states: Nebraska, parts of neighboring South Dakota, Iowa, and Minnesota, plus eastern Arizona and western Mississippi.
-Near Amarillo, TX, high winds tore across the highway at 80 miles per hour, toppling 40 tractor-trailers, according to news reports.
+Near Amarillo, TX, high winds tore across the highway at 80 miles per hour, toppling 40 tractor-trailers, according to reports.

 DAT load boards provide the largest and most trusted digital freight marketplace in the trucking industry, with more than 256 million loads and trucks posted annually, plus insights into current spot market and contract rates based on $60 billion in real transactions.

 The van load-to-truck ratio declined last week to 1.6 loads per truck.